sauvc/rulebook/rulebook.md

 Videos will be reviewed by the organizing committee and **only teams with accepted videos be allowed to attend the competition**.

-The origanisers reserve the right to publish the video submissions after the competition.
+The organizers reserve the right to publish the video submissions after the competition.

 ## Qualification